SalmanFarizJ/SalmanFarizJ/README.md

 - 👋 Hi, I’m @SalmanFarizJ
 - 👀 I’m interested in Video Editing
 - 🌱 I’m currently learning Front end developing in Spotknack
-- 📫 How to reach me salmansvs7917@gmail.com
+- 📫 Reach me salmansvs7917@gmail.com

 <!---
 SalmanFarizJ/SalmanFarizJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.